Early Years - Nursery and Reception

 The Specific Areas – The specific areas are divided into three sections - literacy, mathematics, understanding the world and expressive arts and design.
 The specific areas provide the range of experiences and opportunities for children to broaden their knowledge and skills.

 In this area children handle and share books with others.
 Children will have chances to see letters and words written down, they will learn the sounds of the alphabet through phonic sessions and speaking and listening activities.
 In this area children handle and share books with others.
 Children will have chances to see letters and words written down, they will learn the sounds of the alphabet through phonics sessions and speaking and listening activities.
 They will start to hear the different sounds that make up a word and apply this knowledge when looking at words in books and begin to read with comprehension and write captions and sentences.

 In this area the children sort and group objects and materials, explaining why they have done something.
 They will compare height, weight, size and texture.
 Children will begin to use positional language to tell where things are and to put things in order.
 Children have opportunities to make models with shapes and talk about them and what they look like.
 They will then notice and make patterns with them.
 Children will recognise numbers around them, they will begin to count, add objects together and take them away.
 They will start to put events in order and investigate how to solve practical problems.

 In this area the children have opportunities to explore and investigate the world around them.
 They will be able to look at and talk about objects, materials, living creatures and plant life, noticing details, similarities and difference.
 They will try things out and come to some conclusions and see reason.

 Children will have support to record findings by drawing, using the computer and camera.
-They will begin to know about different people and their cultures, traditions and places in the community.
+They will begin to know about different people and their cultures, past and present, traditions and places in the community.

 Expressive Art and Design